Ctri-The-Third/SpaceTraders_dispatcher/blog/week6.md

 * Record 429 counts in the DB, consider queue based throttling
 * ✅ Record whether we've got a detailed view of the waypoint in the DB - add in the DB "find waypoint by" methods
+* Alter the remote scan behaviour to do a first ping of markets and shipyards to find out what's available there.
-* Record extractions in DB (will require a refactor)
+* Record extractions in DB (will require a refactor of the pg_logging client?)
 * Record sell orders in DB (will require a refactor)
  * after selling have the behaviour also ping the market for latest prices.
 * Record waypoint chart state in DB (will require a refactor)